 A love for people and a passion for God's mission are important characteristics of an effective tentmaker.
-But beyond that, the tentmaker is uniquely qualified, with a passion for mission that is based on a personal surrender to anywhere and any time God wants to use them, that includes:
+But beyond that, the tentmaker is uniquely qualified with:

 - Professional training and experience that is valued in the marketplace of another country.**

 - Personal excellence that contributes significantly to the workplace and that demonstrates integrity, faithfulness, moral purity, loyalty, and kindness.

-- Sincerity that communicates a genuine interest in others and develops relationships with colleagues and neighbors.
+- Sincerity that communicates a genuine interest in others and develops healthy relationships with colleagues and neighbors.

 - Spiritual influence that is rooted in a living relationship with Jesus and a dependence on the Holy Spirit in witness.

-- Flexibility that is able to accept changes, inconveniencs, and differences.
+- Flexibility that is able to accept changes, inconveniences, and differences.

-- Intentionality in how one relates to the world around them that speaks of clear purpose and a desire to put God's call into substantive actions.
+- Intentionality in witness that speaks of clear purpose and a desire to put God's call into substantive actions.

-- High cultural intelligence that is well-informed and sensitive of another person's world and is flexible in relating to new situations.
+- High cultural intelligence that is well-informed and sensitive of another person's world and is astute in relating to new situations.

 ** The largest vocational areas open to tentmakers in the Middle East are education, health-care, agriculture, engineering, business, finance, science and technology.
 Teaching English as a second language is also a common tentmaking profession.
-While unskilled international workers are used widely throughout the region in the secular job market, satisfactory placement can be challenging and work environments vary widely.
+While unskilled international workers are used widely throughout the region in the secular job market, job searches can be challenging and work environments vary widely.